 One chord songs are a rarity, though that’s particular to Western music.
-In other cultures, notably India, the notion of chords is a irrelvance.
+In other cultures, notably India, the notion of chords is an irrelvance.
 A raga is all about variations within a particular motif or set of motifs (the 1980s pop hit, ‘Ever So Lonely‘, by Anglo-Indian group Monsoon, is a rare example of a one-chord song whose roots lie in Indian tradition).
 The drone of much of the world’s folk music sustains a sound and a feeling, without the need to progress through any chordal progression.

-In Western music, the one chord song is a rarity.
 Musical forms based around a dance groove (Sly and the Family Stone’s ‘Thank You Falettime Be Mice Elf Agin‘ is a classic example) are effectively one chord ventures, since they offer no melodic progression or chord changes, but they have already inverted the functions of a song by their very existence.
 The one chord songs one seeks out are those that surprise because the song does not go in the direction in which we expect it to go.

 Many come out of the Blues.
 John Lee Hooker, as the pre-eminent master of the form, on the rare occasions when he drifts into a second chord seems almost to have done so by mistake (listen to ‘Boogie Chillen‘ for example).
 In Hooker’s songs, as with Dave Bartholomew’s ‘The Monkey’ and other blues-based recording, it is all about the riff, where the ear ends wanting only more of the same without any escape into variation.